-In addition to the above, in the Bringing Families Home program that began in 2017 and continues in 2022 enhances the existing ESG-funded rapid re-housing program.
+In addition to the above, in the Bringing Families Home program that began in 2017 and continues into 2024 enhances the existing ESG-funded rapid re-housing program.
 The Sacramento County Department of Health Services received approval to accept Bringing Families Home (BFH) funding on June 14, 2017.
 BFH, established by AB 1603 (Stats.
 2016.
 Ch.
 25), is a new state program for homeless families involved with the child welfare system.
 The BFH program has a county-match requirement for participating counties to provide housing-related supports to eligible families served by the child welfare system.
 The goal of the BFH Program is to significantly reduce the number of families in the child welfare system experiencing homelessness, increase the number of families reunifying, and prevent foster-care placement.
-This program covers five fiscal years (2017-2022)
+This program covers five fiscal years (2017-2024)

 Sacramento County Child Protective Services (CPS) BFH program administrator has requested federal ESG funds to cover a portion of the County-match requirement.
 The County report requested authorization to accept BFH funds to pass through SHRA to SHRA's procured ESG Rapid Re-Housing Program provider, to fund a BFH Housing Specialist and minimal housing start-up costs (e.g., furniture, dishes, and appliances).
 In April 2018, CPS received authorization from the Sacramento County Board of Supervisor for its entire BFH grant (\$860,100) to pass through SHRA to VOA to rapidly re-house at-risk and literally homeless households, thereby reunifying families.
 In June 2019, CPS was awarded \$430,050 in additional BFH funding and funds were added to VOA's subrecipient agreement.
 In September 2019, an additional \$874,950 was awarded to extend services to June 2022.
+In August 2022, an additional \$2,500,000 was awarded to extend services into June 30, 2024.